Goodbye, Farewell and Amen: Reaction and AfterMASH

 As M*A*S*H was one of the most successful shows in TV history, in order not to lose the franchise completely, CBS quickly created a new series, AfterMASH, that followed the postwar adventures of Colonel Potter, Max Klinger, and Father Mulcahy in a stateside veterans hospital.
 Despite wide popularity in its premiere episodes, script problems and constant character changes led to a sharp decline in viewers, and the show was canceled by CBS after only two seasons.
 Another would-be spin-off, W*A*L*T*E*R, was a pilot made in 1984 that was never picked up.
 It starred Gary Burghoff, who reprised his M*A*S*H character.

 "Goodbye, Farewell and Amen" was not initially included in the syndication package for M*A*S*H's final season; however, in 1992, the episode made its syndication premiere in time for its 10th anniversary.
 Local stations aired it as a part of a Movie of the Week.

-"Goodbye, Farewell and Amen" was not the final show filmed, as the final season was filmed out of order.
-The final scene filmed for the series was the time capsule burial scene from "As Time Goes By".

-The wildfire storyline was written into the show after a real wildfire destroyed most of the outdoor set, in October 1982.
-The scene was filmed less than 12 hours after the fire had ravaged the set, and several burned-out vehicles remain at the location to this day.

-When "M*A*S*H" was shown on FX and Hallmark Channel, they aired "Goodbye, Farewell and Amen" occasionally.
-Hallmark Channel showed it twice a year, February and August, before dropping "M*A*S*H" from its schedule.
-TV Land and MeTV have also shown the episode sporadically, including Veterans Day broadcasts on November 11, 2015, November 11, 2019, November 11, 2020, November 11, 2021, and November 11, 2022.
-In Canada, the cable channel History Television shows the episode in its entirety annually on the Labour Day holiday.

-In 2011, the TV Guide Network special "TV's Most Unforgettable Finales" ranked this finale as the best.

-Because the final episode was filmed as a -hour movie, the producers counted it as 5 episodes in the season's production order to the network for broadcasting, for a total of 20 episodes in all.